ameerhamza006/Register-login-With-jetstream-livewire-laravel/README.md

 ## 2.Create Database

 After Creating a Database
-go to .env file and connect Application with database
+go to .env file and Connect Application with database

 Enter in Terminal
 ## 3.composer require laravel/jetstream